Johnston Atoll: After closing

 The atoll was placed up for auction via the U.S. General Services Administration (GSA) in 2005 before it was withdrawn.
 The stripped Johnston Island was briefly offered for sale with several deed restrictions in 2005 as a "residence or vacation getaway," with potential usage for "eco-tourism" by the GSA's Office of Real Property Utilization and Disposal.
 The proposed sale included the unique postal zip code 96558, formerly assigned to the Armed Forces in the Pacific.
 The proposed sale did not include running water, electricity, or activation of the closed runway.
 The details of the offering were outlined on GSA's website and in a newsletter of the Center for Land Use Interpretation as unusual real estate listing # 6384, Johnston Island.

 On August 22, 2006, Johnston Island was struck by Hurricane Ioke.
 The eastern eye-wall passed directly over the atoll, with winds exceeding 100 mph.
-Twelve people were on the island when the hurricane struck, part of a crew sent to the island to deliver a USAF contractor who sampled groundwater contamination levels.
-All 12 survived and one wrote a first hand account of taking shelter from the storm in the JOC building.
+Twelve people were on the island when the hurricane struck, and part of a crew was sent to deliver a USAF contractor who sampled groundwater contamination levels.
+All 12 survived, and one wrote a first-hand account of taking shelter from the storm in the JOC building.

 On December 9, 2007, the United States Coast Guard swept the runway at Johnston Island of debris and used the runway in the removal and rescue of an ill Taiwanese fisherman to Oahu, Hawaii.
 The fisherman was transferred from the Taiwanese fishing vessel Sheng Yi Tsai No. 166 to the Coast Guard buoy tender Kukui on December 6, 2007.
 The fisherman was transported to the island, and then picked up by a Coast Guard HC-130 Hercules rescue plane from Kodiak, Alaska.

 Since the base was closed, the atoll has been visited by many vessels crossing the Pacific, as the deserted atoll has a strong lure due to the activities once performed there.
-Visitors have blogged about stopping there during a trip, or have posted photos of their visits.
+Visitors have blogged about stopping there during a trip or have posted photos of their visits.

 In 2010, a Fish and Wildlife survey team identified a swarm of Anoplolepis ants that had invaded the Johnston Atoll National Wildlife Refuge.
-The crazy ants threatened vital seabird colonies, and needed to be eradicated.
+The crazy ants threatened vital seabird colonies and needed eradication.
 The "Crazy Ant Strike Team" project was led by the U.S. Fish and Wildlife Service, who achieved a 99% reduction in ant numbers by 2013.
-The team camped in a bunker that was previously used as a fallout shelter and office.
+The team camped in a bunker previously used as a fallout shelter and office.
 Full eradication of the species from the atoll was achieved in 2021.

+In 2025, it was announced as a planned location for the Air Force Research Laboratory to test delivering cargo by reusable rocket under the Air Force's Rocket Cargo program.
+The program's intent is to support the delivery of military cargo anywhere in the world within hours.
+The Air Force will build two landing pads supporting up to ten reentry vehicle landings per year over a four-year period.
+This testing phase is designed to demonstrate and evaluate the capabilities of the program.